sameertulshyan/python-projects/weather_app/README.md

 Python 2.7 or higher

 ## Installation
-All libraries are included in the default Python package Run the NOAA_weather_app module:
+1. All libraries are included in the default Python package.
+2. Run the NOAA_weather_app module:
 ```$ python NOAA_weather_app.py```

 ## Usage
-Enter the four-character station code of the city you want to view the data for (e.g. KNYC for Central Park, NYC)
+* Enter the four-character station code of the city you want to view the data for (e.g. KNYC for Central Park, NYC)
 ![Weather App 1](https://sameertulshyan.github.io/weather_app_1_2x.png)

-Press the "Get Weather" button
+* Press the "Get Weather" button

-If you want to find a station code, you can search for a list of station codes by State on the second tab
+* If you want to find a station code, you can search for a list of station codes by State on the second tab

 ![Weather App 2](https://sameertulshyan.github.io/weather_app_2_2x.png)